4paradigm/OpenMLDB/docs/en/integration/develop/jupyter_notebook.md

 ### Execute multiple SQL statement

-Developers can also use the prompt `%%` to write multiple SQL statements, as shown in the following figure.
+Developers can also use the prompt `%%` to write multi-line SQL statements, as shown in the following figure.

 ![img](images/muti.png)

 Please note that currently, executing multiple SQL statements simultaneously within a Notebook cell is not supported.
 Each SQL statement needs to be executed separately in different cells.

-### The Supporting Feature of the Magic Function
+### Magic Function

-The SQL magic function provided by OpenMLDB can execute all supported SQL syntax, including the unique offline mode of OpenMLDB, which allows for asynchronously submitting complex Big data SQL statements to the offline execution engine, as shown in the following figure.
+The SQL magic function provided by OpenMLDB can execute all supported SQL syntax, including the unique offline mode of OpenMLDB, which allows for asynchronously submitting complex big data SQL statements to the offline execution engine, as shown in the following figure.

 ![img](images/support_function.png)

 For more detailed instructions on using the OpenMLDB magic function, please refer to [The Use of Notebook Magic Function](https://openmldb.ai/docs/en/main/quickstart/sdk/python_sdk.html#notebook-magic-function).

-## The Notebook Clusters of OpenMLDB Python SDK
+## Integration of OpenMLDB Python SDK with Notebook

-The second feature of integrating OpenMLDB and Notebook is the cluster with the OpenMLDB Python SDK.
-The Notebook supports the Python runtime kernel, enabling the import and usage of various Python libraries through import statements.
+Notebook supports the Python runtime kernel, enabling the import and usage of various Python libraries through import statements.
 OpenMLDB provides a fully functional Python SDK that can be called within Notebook.
-The OpenMLDB Python SDK not only offers a DBAPI based on the Python PEP249 standard but also supports the mainstream SQLAlchemy interface in the Python industry.
-Connecting to existing OpenMLDB clusters requires just one line of code.
+OpenMLDB Python SDK not only offers a DBAPI based on the Python PEP249 standard but also supports the mainstream SQLAlchemy interface, which enables connecting to existing OpenMLDB clusters with just one line of code.

 ### The Use of OpenMLDB DBAPI